spencerckhuang/FitnessCheck/README.md

 * Maybe even types of types of days??? (i.e. hypertrophy, power, deload)
 * Hook up workout data to cloud-based database????

 Backend:
-* I want to attach a Django backend to this app
+* I want to attach a Django backend to this app (WIP rn)

 ## Most recent developments

+### 7/25:
+Slight hiatus since I was taking a class and working on other stuff but a lot has happened since the last update.
+* Added a backend using a Django REST API.
+First time writing an API.
+Really stuck right now just trying to pass my data in correctly

 ### 5/30:
 Working on the logging of individual day-by-day workouts (i.e. seeing a list of all your past workout sessions: the one a week ago, the one yesterday, the one you just finished today)